technicat/TootSDK/FORK.md

 ### Relationship

-- `blocking` is optional to accomodate Mitra (now updated to set blocking always to false), but this is consistent with all the other optionals in `Relationship`, anyway.
+- boolean properties are now mostly optional to accomodate platforms that don't always include them (Mitra, temporarily, Sharkey, lately).
 - Pleroma follow by URI moved to a separate file (also renamed and takes a param struct)
 - `followAccountURI` moved to `Extensions` and renamed, along with a convenience function `pleromaLookupAccount`.
 - `lookupAccount` moved to `TootClient+Account.swift`